 Students who complete the 4 items below will be awarded as Social Impact & Sustainability (SIS) Impact Scholars:

 Earn a passing grade in Introduction to Social Entrepreneurship (ENT3503/ENT6506).

-Students graduating in Fall 2021, Spring 2022, or Summer 2022: given that ENT3503 & ENT6506 was not offered in Fall 2021 or Spring 2022, we created an alternative assignment to fulfill the Study Impact requirement.
+- Students graduating before Fall 2023: given that ENT3503 & ENT6506 was not offered in 2021 or 2022 we created an alternative assignment to fulfill the Study Impact requirement.
 For more information, review the Study Impact: Alternative Assignment.

 Work as a consultant on experiential learning project for a for-profit or nonprofit venture in the greater-Gainesville community, by participating in at least one of the following: